 The quality of your franchise will be evaluated by what percent of your franchisees have filed lawsuits.
 Generally speaking, 1% or less indicates a good record, 3% indicates further investigation and 5% or more could indicate serious problems.

-You should be prepared to disclose all lawsuits including past and present ones with franchisees.
+You are required to disclose all lawsuits including past and present ones with franchisees.

 Contact information on past and present franchisees

 The most important "due diligence" investigation made by a prospective franchisee will be what he or she can learn from your operating stores.
-So follow the principle "we have nothing to hide' by furnishing open access to your franchisee roster.
+Your roster of franchisees must be published in your franchise disclosure documents.